 Is Botox safe for Hyperhidrosis?

 Yes!
 Botox is both safe and effective for treating palmar hyperhidrosis when the treatment is done by an experienced and expert dermatologist like Dr. Green.
 The procedure itself is relatively painless and there is no downtime necessary following the treatment, meaning you can return to your regular activities immediately.
 There are very few potential side effects, which include bruising and muscle weakness in the hands.
 Further, there is very little evidence to support that the treatment leads to compensatory sweating elsewhere in the body.
 In other words, there is minimal risk that your body will compensate for the lack of sweating in your palms by sweating in other areas of your body.
-That said, Botox treatment is a very delicate procedure, and the risk of potential side effects decrease significantly if you go through the process with a board-certified dermatologist like Dr. Green as opposed to a nurse at a Spa treatment facility.
+That said, Botox treatment is a very delicate procedure, and the risk of potential side effects decreases significantly if you go through the process with a board-certified dermatologist like Dr. Green as opposed to a nurse at a Spa treatment facility.

 How do I get started with Botox injections for my hyperhidrosis?